 Don’t just exercise, exercise outside

-The first step to becoming antifragile in this time of change is the ability to remain centred and grounded at all times.
+The first step to becoming antifragile is the ability to remain centred and grounded in the midst of massive change.

 Inner Leadership recommends four ways that we can achieve this.
 Two are taking exercise and spending time in nature.
-And we obtain the maximum benefit when we combine them.
+And we obtain the maximum benefit when we combine the two.

-Many studies show that being in green spaces helps to reduce anxiety and improve cognition.
-People in Australia are increasingly exploring the health and medical benefits of their national parks.
-And the Japanese government has long recommended the benefits of forest bathing as a way to reduce stress, lower blood pressure, and boost our immune systems.
+Many studies now show that being in green spaces helps people to reduce anxiety and improve cognition.
+The Japanese government has long recommended forest bathing as a way to reduce stress, lower blood pressure, and boost our immune systems.
+And people in Australia are increasingly exploring the health and medical benefits of their national parks

-Norway ranks among the happiest countries in the world and here the idea of communing with nature is instilled from birth.
-Around 90% of Norwegians say they feel less stressed and in a better mood when they spend time in nature.
+Norway ranks as one of the happiest countries in the world and the idea of communing with nature is instilled from birth: around 90% of Norwegians say they feel less stressed and in a better mood when they spend time in nature.

-Today, more and more doctors in England, Scotland, and the USA are writing prescriptions for outdoor activity.
+In England, Scotland, and the USA increasing numbers of doctors are writing prescriptions for outdoor activity:

 Drug: Exercise outside